Thinking of visiting gay Palm Springs? You’re not alone. Palm Springs, California is quite simply one of the gayest

 El Mirasol is one of the most storied Palm Springs resorts with a fascinating history.
 Howard Hughes built the compound in the ‘40s, Bob Hope reportedly owned it in the ‘50s, and it has been gay-owned and operated since the mid ‘70s.

 Another 1950s property, Escape features a clean, white look to its buildings and poolside chairs.
 Escape has one of the larger hot tubs in the desert, and a handful of its deluxe king rooms feature enclosed outdoor patios, which is an awesome amenity that not every resort can offer.
 The resort has a laid-back vibe and also hosts a weekend social hour that’s prefect for meeting other travelers.
-UPDATE: Escape was sold in 2020 and is no longer taking guests.
+UPDATE: Escape was sold recently, and is no longer taking guests.